Photon size in higher dimensional phantom cosmology: Conclusions

-In summary, we have assumed that the Universe has the phantom field in a ten-dimensional spacetime, to predict the string size.
-We have claimed that the predicted string size is the photon size in nature at present.
-The formulas for the scale factors of the Universe and the string indicated that the Universe size increases rapidly at the early stage of the evolution as in the standard inflationary Universe model and the photon size decreases drastically at the early stage of the evolution after the Big Bang.
-Moreover, the photon spin has been investigated in the framework of the stringy cosmology with the phantom field.
+In summary, we have assumed that the universe has the phantom field associated with a negative kinetic term in the $D$ dimensional spacetime, to find the solutions for the differential equations related with the HDPC.
+Making use of the solutions, we have explicitly evaluated the photon size and phantom field strength at present in nature.
+The formula for the scale factor of the universe has indicated that the universe size increases rapidly with different types of slope depending on $D$ at the early stage of the evolution, but after the universe age $t_{*}=4.28\times 10^{17}~{\rm sec}$ it approaches to the saturated value independent of $D$, which is the same as that in the $D=4$ FRW cosmology.
+In contrast the photon size has decreased drastically at the early stage of the evolution after the Big Bang, and then the photon size at present $b_{*}$ in $D=5$ has been shown to be extremely small, comparing to $b_{*}$ in $D=10$, as shown in Table~\ref{table1}.
+We also found that the phantom field strength decreases along the time evolution, and the strength in the greater dimensionality is lower than that in the smaller one.
+The phantom field strengths at present have been numerically predicted in terms of the dimensionality as shown in Table~\ref{table1}.
+Moreover, we have given some comments on the photon spin in the framework of the stringy HPST combined with the HDPC.
+Finally, it is interesting to note that the effective equation of state originated from the phantom field is consistent with that of the cosmic fluid of the present superacceleration era~\cite{faraoni02,uzan00,faraoni11,hong08}.

-Even though the phantom field is known to be unstable~\cite{carroll042,cline04,faraoni11}, as an effective theory the phantom cosmology paradigm gives us intriguing features as shown in this paper.
-Moreover, it is interesting to note that the effective equation of state originated from the phantom field is consistent with that of the cosmic fluid of the present superacceleration era~\cite{faraoni02,uzan00,faraoni11,hong08}.
+\acknowledgments{The author would like to thank J. Lee, T.H.
+Lee and P. Oh for drawing his attention to the formalism of higher dimensional phantom cosmomology.
+He was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education, NRF-2019R1I1A1A01058449.}